sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 remaining life is smaller than 3, it belongs to partition 2; otherwise, it belongs to partition 3.
 Thus, we just identified another boundary there (let us call this test B2).

-We can visualize these partitions with their boundaries in a diagram.
+We can visualise these partitions with their boundaries in a diagram.

 ![Partitions with their boundaries](img/boundary-testing/examples/partition_boundaries.svg)